SailaNamai/mira/INSTALL.md

     docker compose build --no-cache mira
     ```
     This container is huge.
 When you are hit by reduced bandwidth the build takes hours.
-    Make sure you have upwards of 100GB free space (final container is smaller).
+    Make sure you have upwards of 100GB free space (final container is smaller at ~40GB).

     On iterative builds omit --no-cache
     ```